roman-milk/roman-milk.github.io/v-day.md

  Barbara, who'd been so sure of her plan, hesitated and trembled.
 Her eyes were wide.
 I positioned Veronica over her with Veronica facing Barbara's feet.

  "Barbara, hold her lips open and guide me between them.
 And, Barbara, when I'm ready to cum, take me in your mouth."
-Report_Story #2